angular/angular-cli/README.md

 `npm link angular-cli` symlinks the global `angular-cli` package to the local `angular-cli` package.
 Now the `angular-cli` you cloned before is in three places:
 The folder you cloned it into, npm's folder where it stores global packages and the `angular-cli` project you just created.

+You can also use `ng new foo --link-cli` to automatically link the `angular-cli` package.

 Please read the official [npm-link documentation](https://www.npmjs.org/doc/cli/npm-link.html) and the [npm-link cheatsheet](http://browsenpm.org/help#linkinganynpmpackagelocally) for more information.